++bake

 Last item of list

-Produces the last item in list a
+Produces the last item in list a, crashing if a is null.

 Accepts

-is a list
+a is a list.

 Produces

-The type of the last element in a
+The type of the last element in a.

 Source